-- 3.1 Balance Scorecard now starting to identify champions and LSCB representation.
-Needs fully mapping. - 3.2 Following discussion it was agreed to close this action as we are now integrated at a number of meetings.
-Police representation present at our committee. - 3.3 As 3.1 continue to map Champions on scorecard.
+3.1 Balance Scorecard now starting to identify champions and LSCB representation.
+Needs fully mapping.

+3.2 Following discussion it was agreed to close this action as we are now integrated at a number of meetings.
+Police representation present at our committee.

+3.3 As 3.1 continue to map Champions on scorecard.

-Workstream 4.Education and Training.
+Developed: November 2010 Workstream 4.Education and Training.
 (Commissioned Standards, CQC & SIT visit)

-Objective Current State Action Imp' Lead Operational Lead and involved individuals Date of Completion Current Risk Measure of Success Evidence 4.1 80% of staff identified as requiring level 1 training to have received training Unable to report figures as a % 4.1a Cut data as a percentage and monitor through the safeguarding committee Steve Lennox & Carmel Dodson Brown May 2011 To be decided No level 1 training being undertaken 4.1b Steve & Carmel to consider how to implement within the "all in 1" esp the on line training tool Steve Lennox Carmel - Dodson Brown May 2011 Training implemented Training records No level 1 training being undertaken 4.1c Agreed solution is to progress the on line training course via presentation at annual updates.
+Objective Current State Action Imp' Lead Operational Lead and involved individuals Date of Completion Current Risk Measure of Success Evidence Unable to report figures as a % 4.1a Cut data as a percentage and monitor through the safeguarding committee Steve Lennox & Carmel Dodson Brown May 2011 To be decided No level 1 training being undertaken 4.1b Steve & Carmel to consider how to implement within the "all in 1" esp the on line training tool Steve Lennox Carmel - Dodson Brown May 2011 Training implemented Training records No level 1 training being undertaken 4.1c Agreed solution is to progress the on line training course via presentation at annual updates.
 Steve Lennox Carmel - Dodson Brown July 2011 80% of staff trained Training record Not currently included on induction 4.1d To include an introduction to safeguarding at induction.
 Steve Lennox Angie Patton July 2011 100% of staff attending induction trained.
 Attendance and timetable records